tansautn/mokey-scripts/README.md

 # 💠 Zuko's Monkeys :diamond_shape_with_a_dot_inside:

 Welcome to the **monkey-scripts** repository!
-This repository is dedicated to hosting and sharing custom userscripts for Tampermonkey (or Greasemonkey, Violentmonkey) and custom styles for webpages using the Stylebot extension.
+This repository is dedicated to hosting and sharing custom userscripts for Tampermonkey (or Greasemonkey, Violentmonkey) and custom styles for webpages using the Stylebot or Stylus extension.

 ## What are user scripts?